 - Joseph R. Biden, Jr.

-So you’re saying those three are the only candidates I can vote for?
+those three are Biden is the only candidate s I can vote for?

 Well, except for Cory Booker, no. In the most literal sense of the word, you can vote for any of the candidates and the Board of Elections will count it and record it as a vote for that candidate even if they have dropped out of the race.